iningwei/AnimationInstancingExt/README.md

 * Selece the fbx which refrenced by the prefab
 * Enable the skeleton's name to generate
 * Press the Generate button.

+# Other:
+Now support urp.Add USE_URP symbol with work(you should regenerate anim texture first).(ref:https://github.com/Unity-Technologies/Animation-Instancing/issues/104)